-A verbal direction would also be appropriate in circumstances where there exists a technical breach and prosecution is unlikely if the person fails to comply because of the nature of the technical breach.
+A verbal direction would also be appropriate in circumstances where a technical breach exists and prosecution is unlikely if the person fails to comply.

-As many technical breaches as are required can be issued against one site, although this is where the judgement call will come into play.
+As many verbal directions as are required can be issued against one site, however a further judgement call will need to be made.
 If for example a Council staff member requires the premises to close, cease operating as they are open outside of the approved times and they only comply for that day and they are found that this has not ceased the daily operational requirement, this should then escalate to a formal warning and legal enforcement.

-Formal Warnings will be issued when the operator has complied with the verbal direction but did not show any contrition or the Council staff member considers that the incidence would reoccur.
+Formal warnings will be issued when the operator has complied with the verbal direction but has not show any contrition or the Council staff member considers that the incidence would likely reoccur.